lopezrunco/hashcracker/readme.md

 ## Installation:

 Ensure you have Python 3.x installed on your system.
-This script does not require any external libraries, as it only uses Python's built-in hashlib, os, and re modules.
+This script does not require any external libraries, as it only uses Python's built-in `hashlib`, `os`, and `re` modules.

 1. Clone the repository.